 (Detailed standard operating procedures on academic monitoring in schools will be communicated)

-5. The State Level Monitoring Teams will be drafted to the Districts on quarterly basis to observe the functional aspects of schools and implementation of textbooks, CCE procedures, utilization of available resources etc.
+5. The State Level Monitoring Teams will be drafted to the Districts on a quarterly basis to observe the functional aspects of schools and implementation of textbooks, CCE procedures, utilization of available resources, etc.

 6. Sports :

 Two indoor and two outdoor games shall be promoted in each school.